Lona44/write-ups/PicoCTF/Python Wrangling/README.md

   2. The other option is to enter everthing above, as well as appending the password as the last arguement.
 So if the password is say `password123`, then we'd run `$ python ende.py -d flag.txt.en password123`.

 ## Step 6: Recovering the Flag & Submitting
 I like option 2 from the previous step.
-So I copy the password in the `pw.txt` to the clipboard, and enter the following and cross my fingers (note I'm using Python 3):
+So I copy the password in the `pw.txt` to the clipboard, and enter the following while crossing my fingers it works (note I'm using Python 3):
 ```bash
 $ python3 ende.py -d flag.txt.en 6008014f6008014f6008014f6008014f
 ```